jm/toml/README.md

 A sane configuration format from @mojombo.
 More information here: https://github.com/mojombo/toml

 This is far superior to YAML and JSON because it doesn't suck.
+Really it doesn't.

 ## Usage